My Philly Cranksgiving Winning Strategy

 Prizes other than First Place Overall

 There is a Best Out Of Town prize, for the person who lives outside Philadelphia that earns the most points.
 This prize may be reserved for someone who does not win another prize or who lives farther from Philadelphia than Upper Darby is.
-The 2022 winner of this prize hauled in either about 67 or about 76 pounds, but I have known it to have been won before by hauling in more.

-There is the Overachiever prize, for the person who brings in groceries and receipts from the most stores.
+There has been the Overachiever prize, for the person who brings in groceries and receipts from the most stores.
 In 2019, the winner of this prize went to 11 stores.
 For 2024, I'm not sure this prize still excists, but I want it to be a winnable prize.
 I heard two people claiming they went to 17 stores in 2024.

 Lower cost groceries